 This week, we're featuring Amir Bar, who is an instructional designer and learning product developer, as he shares his experience working with Halliburton and professional learning and development (L&D) insights when it comes to using learning analytics to build and maintain a successful learning program.

-Do you use any traditional non-learning systems do you gather interesting learning data?
+Do you use any traditional non-learning systems?
+Do you gather interesting learning data?

 We are leveraging SurveyGizmo (now called Alchemer) as a learning tool in addition to the more standard survey purposes.
 The usage of an online survey tool along with the ability to embed video content from our video platform Kaltura, and add questions to assess learning, allows us to create almost any kind of learning activity.